marcelrf/karenzathegame/README.md

 *3rd turn (Joey)*

 Joey has the initiative again.
 His last attack did not score, but he will try it again.
-He moves 2 tokens this time: the right foot to (C ) and the sword to (4); and then plays the following attack:
+He moves 2 tokens this time: the right foot to (C) and the sword to (4); and then plays the following attack:
 [DRAWING]

 *4th turn (Rachel)*

 Well, Rachel is threatened again.
 But this time, she feels more confident.
 She will play a defense without needing to move any token in her board:
 [DRAWING]
-The power of her defense is now greater than the power of Joey’s attack, she wins the initiative, and she will play next turn!
+The power of her defense (7) is now greater than the power of Joey’s attack (5), she wins the initiative, and she will play next turn!

 *5th turn (Rachel again)*

 Now Rachel has the initiative!
 But she does not see any opportunity of attack in her hand.
 So, instead of playing a card, she’ll try a new strategy.
 She will move 2 tokens and leave her fighter prepared to play the defense card she has in hand:
 [DRAWING]
-After that she passes the initiative to Joey, thus, triggering a draw event.
+After that, she passes the initiative to Joey, thus, triggering a draw event.

-*Initiative passed and draw event*
+*Draw event*

-As the initiative has been passed, both players remove the 2 cards they’ve played and put them on their respective discard piles face-up.
-Then, the drawing event takes place and both players draw as many cards as necessary to have 3 cards in their hands.
-Rachel and Joey both have 1 card in hand, so they will draw 2 cards each.
+Both players have only one card in hand, so they decide not to discard.
+Then they draw as many cards as necessary to have 3 cards in their hands again, so they will draw 2 each.

 *6th turn (Joey)*